Anatomy of human joints

 • Keeping their weight in check

-• Mentally stimulating them and reducing stress
+• Mentally stimulating them and easing anxiety

 Your cat may seem unenthusiastic about play, but keep trying until something catches their eye.
 Even if your cat is just watching instead of catching, this is still great for mental stimulation – and it also tires them out physically.